Manhattan DA Dropped Criminal Probe Of Trump Kids After Campaign Donation: Report

 “This was a two-year investigation that never produced sufficient evidence to support a criminal prosecution,“ Joan Vollero, Vance’s director of communications, told HuffPost in a statement.
 “During the investigation, the luxury apartment purchasers reversed course and took the position that the sellers had not committed any crime against them.
 No outside attorney influenced any decision in this matter.”

-HuffPost’s requests for comment from the White House, Kasowitz and the Trump Organization weren’t immediately returned.
+A spokesman for Vance’s campaign denied the DA was swayed by campaign contributions.
+“Contributions have never influenced Cy Vance’s work and never will,” the spokesman said in a statement.
+“Every contribution is vetted through a rigorous process, accepted when appropriate, and returned when flagged.
+That’s exactly what happened in this instance.
+Had Mr. Kasowitz had any influence over the matter, his 2013 contribution would have been flagged and returned.”

-Note: This article has been updated to include a statement from Vance’s campaign.
+HuffPost’s requests for comment from the White House, Kasowitz and the Trump Organization weren’t returned.